StephanThierry/nodejs4synologynas/README.md

 1. Install the "Web Station" package.
 1. Goto Main Menu - "Web Station".
     1. In General Settings - make sure you are using HTTP back-end server: "Nginx"
-1. A standard website would be served using the Virtual Host setting in the Webserver, but your NodeJS services should be configured using the "Reverse proxy" settings in "Control Panel > Application Portal > Reverse Proxy"
+1. A standard website would be served using the Virtual Host setting in the Webserver, but your NodeJS services should be configured using the "Reverse proxy" settings in "Control Panel > Login Portal > Advanced > Reverse Proxy" (In older versions of DSM it's located in: "Control Panel > Application Portal > Reverse Proxy")
 1. Click Create and fill in the form.
     * Description: Any description you'd like,
     * Source: Your desired hostname (see above) f.x. ```http://rest.thierry.com```